Sales taxes like the GST and HST mean low-income Canadians have to spend more of their hard-earned money on everyday items like food and clothing.

 The credit is paid by cheque or direct deposit, whichever option you select when filing your tax return.
 If you do not receive your payment within 10 business days of the scheduled date, contact the CRA to investigate the status.
 It’s also helpful to log in to your CRA MyAccount portal to view your personalized payment schedule.

-Also note that if your total GST/HST Credit for the year is less than $50, you may receive it as a single lump sum payment in July.
+Also note that if your total GST/HST Credit results in an amount of less than $50 per quarter, you will receive the entire year’s credit as a single lump-sum payment in July instead of quarterly payments.

 How to Apply for the GST/HST Credit